Deducting Miscellaneous Business Expenses

 The suggestions in this list are based on IRS Publication 535: Business Expenses.
 This information is general and is not to be construed as tax or legal advice.
 Check with your tax advisor about individual questions or situations.

-- Home office expenses, including telephone and utilities, are not deductible in the same way as business expenses for a non-home location.
+Home office expenses may be deductible.
+Direct expenses for a home office, like purchase of a laptop or filing cabinets, can be included in office expenses.
+Other costs, that are shared between the home office and personal use, like phones, are not deductible in the same way as business expenses for a non-home location.
 See this article on home office expenses for more information.

-- Licenses and regulatory fees: Licenses and regulatory fees for your trade or business paid annually to state or local governments generally are deductible as Other expenses.
-Some types of licenses must be amortized.
+Licenses and regulatory fees: Licenses and regulatory fees for your trade or business paid annually to state or local governments generally are deductible as Other expenses.
+Some types of licenses must be amortized (spread out over time).

 Generally, the cost of moving machinery from one city to another is a deductible expense.
 So is the cost of moving machinery from one plant to another, or from one part of your plant to another.
 You can deduct the cost of installing the machinery in the new location.
 However, you must capitalize the costs of installing or moving newly purchased machinery.

-- Utilities are deductible on Line 25.
-These include heat, lights, power, telephone service, and water and sewerage.
+Utilities are deductible on Line 25.
+These include heat, lights, power, water, and sewerage.
 You might also consider monthly internet services as utilities.

 DISCLAIMER: The author is not a CPA or attorney, and nothing on this site in articles, emails, blog posts, or other communications is intended to be tax or legal advice.
 The purpose of this site is to provide general information to readers.
 No claim is made regarding the accuracy or legal status of information on this site.
 Federal, state, and local laws and regulations change, and every business situation is unique.
 Readers should not take action on any tax or legal matter without reviewing options with a tax advisor or attorney.